heutzi/PCBS-Simulation_environnement/README.md

 ### The environment class

-You can download the python file at this link:
+You can download the python file relative to this section at this link:
 [environment.py](environment.py)

 The environment class is as follows: